scitran/client/Data-organization.md

 ### Data Containers - Projects, Sessions and Acquisitions
 The Flywheel database hierarchy matches a neuroimaging project.
-The top level is your group.
-When each group there are Projects; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple Files.
+The top level is the user's group;  group contains multiple Projects; each project contains multiple Sessions; each session contains multiple Acquisitions; each acquisition contains multiple Files.

+### Methods
 Once you create a scitran object use <TAB>-completion to see methods that let you perform general actions, for example

     scitran.lookup('a string')  - Returns metadata about a container